The Proposal for a Regulation on a Common European Sales Law: Shortcomings of the Most Recent Textual Layer of European Contract Law

 University of Wuerzburg

-University of Bonn; Erasmus School of Law; University of Chicago Law School
+Humboldt University School of Law; Erasmus School of Law; University of Chicago Law School

 Max Planck Institute for Comparative and International Private Law